promised-ai/redpoll-website/content/blog/gamma.md

 * **You don't care a whole lot about the input features**
 * **You don't want any information pertaining to individual samples**
-* **All of your data is anomaly-free, or you don't care about anomalous or surprising values**
+* **All of your data is anomaly-free, or you don't care about anomalous or surprising values influencing your predictions**

-This sets aside the matter of being able to update the model as new data comes in, as there are architectures our there that can support live model updates.
-Now, there are certainly platforms out there that go the full Dr. Frankenstein and stitch together N different individual models to be able to describe each individual feature or do anomaly detection, but this becomes inelegant and unsatisfying.
+There are certainly platforms out there that go the full _Dr.
+Frankenstein_ and stitch together N different individual models to be able to describe each individual feature or do anomaly detection, but this can become inelegant, unwieldy, and generally unsatisfying.

-Now that the lede has been sufficiently buried, let's take a look at what can be achieved if we take a step into a new world of holistically data-aware modeling like we find in Redpoll's Braid Engine.
+Now that the lede has been sufficiently buried, let's take a look at what can be achieved if we take a step into a new world of holistically data-aware modeling as we find in Redpoll's Braid Engine.

 # Redpoll's Braid Engine